Do You Need a Front License Plate in Texas?

 A court may dismiss the charge if you install the front plate and pay a $10 reimbursement fee.

-Though a $200 fine is significant for many Texans, the additional potential consequences of the traffic stop could be very costly.
+Though a $200 fine is significant for many Texans, the additional potential consequences of the traffic stop could quickly become even more costly.

 In Texas, probable cause refers to the legal standard required for police officers to conduct a search, make an arrest, or obtain a warrant.
-It means there is a reasonable belief that you have committed a crime or that evidence of a crime can be found in a particular location.
+It means police have a reasonable belief that you have committed a crime or that evidence of a crime can be found in a particular location.

-Failure to have a front license plate is technically committing a crime, giving police probable cause to pull you over.
-Though this in itself is a minor offense, it could lead to more serious consequences.
+Failure to have a front license plate is technically a crime, providing police with probable cause to pull you over.
+Though a missing front plate is a minor offense, the traffic stop could lead to more serious consequences.

 If police believe they smell alcohol or marijuana, your vehicle could be searched.
 If incriminating evidence is found, you could be arrested.